Loxley Jones is an old soul who loves to write, lives in SLC, Utah, and is studying business marketing at Western

-I had read the book so many times that I had created my own annotated copy.
-In my copy, I had circled quotes that I liked, wrote down little notes of what I was thinking while I read, wrote down the definitions of words I didn't know, and bookmarked the pages with all the songs that were mentioned so that I could listen to them later.
-(I'm actually a huge fan of The Smiths because of this.)
-One paragraph that I circled was on Page 53, and it read:
+I had read the book so many times that I'd created my own annotated copy.
+In my book, I circled quotes that I liked, jotted little notes of what I was thinking while I read, wrote down the definitions of words I didn't know, and bookmarked the pages with all the songs that were mentioned so I could listen to them later.
+(I'm a huge fan of The Smiths because of this.)
+One paragraph that I circled was on page 53, and it read:

 "I think about all this sometimes when I'm watching a football game with Patrick and Sam.
 I look at the field, and I think about the boy who just made the touchdown.
 I think that these are the glory days for that boy, and this moment will just be another story someday because all the people who make touchdowns and home runs will become somebody's dad.
 And when his children look at his yearbook photograph, they will think that their dad was rugged and handsome and looked a lot happier than they are.
 I just hope to remember to tell my kids that they are as happy as I look in my old photographs.
 And I hope that they believe me."